garrettmorton/SI507_final_project/README.md

 Rebuild: deletes the SQL database, rescrapes the web data, and rebuilds the database from scratch.
 Only use the first time the program is run, or to recover from catastrophic database error.

-Size: Queries all LEGO sets in the database, then plots a line graph graph with the number of pieces on the x-axis and price-per-piece on the y-axis.
+Priceper: Queries all LEGO sets in the database, then plots a line graph with the number of pieces on the x-axis and price-per-piece on the y-axis.

+Number: Queries all LEGO sets in the database, then plots a line graph with the number of pieces on the x-axis and the number of sets with that number of pieces on the y-axis.

 Theme: This command is used to display a variety of graphs comparing information about sets in different themes.
 This command has several options available, of which you much select one.
 Commands should be formatted with a pipe character separating the main command and its option: 'theme | [option]'.